pbitzer/pyltg/README.md

 ```
 * For full use of Geostationary Lightning Mapper (GLM) code, you should also
 install `glmtools`  [https://github.com/deeplycloudy/glmtools].
 While you
-can follow the installation discussed there, you can also simply clone this
+can follow the installation discussed there, you can also simply clone the
-repository and install it with `pip install -e .` as well (from within
+repository and install it with `pip install -e .`  (from within
 the `glmtools` directory created after cloning.)

 ### Basic Use ###